john-cd/rust_howto/bk/drafts/categories/development-tools_testing/fuzzing.md

 ## Fuzzing Engines {#skip}

-- `cargo fuzz`: The most common and recommended way to perform fuzzing in Rust.
+- [`cargo fuzz`](https://github.com/rust-fuzz/cargo-fuzz)↗{{hi:cargo fuzz}}: The most common and recommended way to perform fuzzing in Rust.
 It integrates well with [Cargo][p~cargo] and uses libFuzzer under the hood.
 - [`afl.rs`][c~afl~docs]↗{{hi:afl.rs}}: Bindings to the American Fuzzy Lop (AFL) fuzzer.
 AFL is a powerful fuzzer, but [cargo][p~cargo] fuzz with libFuzzer is often sufficient and easier to set up.

 In almost all cases, `cargo fuzz` will be your primary tool for fuzzing Rust code.
-It uses `libFuzzer`, a powerful and modern fuzzing engine, and simplifies the fuzzing process significantly.
+It uses [`libFuzzer`](https://llvm.org/docs/LibFuzzer.html)↗{{hi:libFuzzer}}, a powerful and modern fuzzing engine, and simplifies the fuzzing process significantly.
 Make sure you define good fuzz targets and use sanitizers to detect errors effectively.

 ### Target Definition {#skip}